Skip to content

 This guide takes you from “I have a running Sidecar” to “I am writing my own runtime policy”.
 You’ll start from a copy of the demo bundle, narrow it for a real agent identity, add a forbid rule for a sensitive destination, and observe the decision change in the audit log.

 You should already have completed Run the sidecar standalone.
-This guide assumes the Sidecar is running with a [policy] directory you can edit.
+This guide assumes the Sidecar is running with a policy directory configured under [sidecar.policy] that you can edit.

 A small policy bundle for an agent identified as support-agent: